-Ideas to Improve Workplace Culture And Boost Employee Retention
+Ideas to Improve Workplace Culture & Boost Employee Retention

 Winter is in full flow, Christmas is behind us and it’s a new decade!
 This has all got me thinking… It’s a known fact that the “new year, new me” mantra can be a big catalyst for people changing careers.
 A recent study by Monster revealed that January is the most popular month for people leaving their jobs in the pursuit of something new – where nine out of 10 of their busiest days for job applications last year were during January.
 I've summarise my ideas to improve workplace culture and improve employee retention.